Within the DaziT programme, the FOCBS was able to put around 30 mobile apps, other applications and basic IT services into operation.

-New smartphone apps enable digital customs clearance for tourist traffic (QuickZoll), mobile payment of the lump-sum heavy vehicle charge (Via, recognised as the best Swiss app of 2019) and the automatic activation of customs declarations when crossing the border (Activ and Periodic).
+New smartphone apps enable digital customs clearance for tourist traffic (QuickZoll) and the automatic activation of customs declarations when crossing the border (Activ and Periodic).
 Furthermore, thanks to internal apps, FOCBS employees can make more efficient queries regarding checks, collect receipts on the move and sign in and out of work via smartphone.
-This significantly increases the security and effectiveness of operations.
+This will significantly increase the security and effectiveness of operations.

 The digitalisation of the collection of levies is also progressing.
 Beer taxation has been almost completely implemented electronically with Biera.
 Connection to the European toll system EETS is the first stage in the complete overhaul of the HVC collection system.
 The progressive automation of the collection of transport levies represents a significant contribution to making border crossings quicker.